terran6/nft-on-terra/README.md

 In this tutorial, we will go over how you may mint your own unique NFT on the Terra blockchain.
 This allows you to create your own form of digital art for sale to millions of users that are currently utilizing the Terra ecosystem.

-If you would like to view available collections that are on sale on the Terra blockchain, you may navigate to the [randomearth marketplace](https://randomearth.io/collections).
+If you would like to view available collections that are on sale on the Terra blockchain, you may navigate to [randomearth marketplace](https://randomearth.io/collections).

 ## Getting Started